Financing for equity in pre-primary education

 2. Education resources to institutions

-Grants for pre-primary education are channelled directly from the MEHRD to the bank accounts of all registered ECE centres, rather than through local government budgets, in accordance with the 2012 Policy Statement and Guidelines for Grants to Schools in the Solomon Islands.
-The grant system covers all public, church and private ECE centres that are formally registered under the Education Act 1978.
-Education Authorities, including provincial governments, church agencies and other approved providers, are responsible for assisting their ECE centres with grant management.
+Grants for pre‑primary education are channeled directly from MEHRD to the bank accounts of all registered ECE centres, in accordance with the 2023 Education Act and the 2024 Education Funding Code.
+The grant system covers all public, church, and private ECE centers registered under the Act, and Education Providers, including provincial governments, church agencies, and other approved bodies, are responsible for grant administration and compliance.

 3. Education resources to students and families